 You are welcome to bring your parents and guarantor (if different) with you.
 We welcome teachers accompanying their students but would like to stress that the student must come to the appointment.
 The final selection of instrument remains the choice of the student.
 Whilst we appreciate the opinion and expertise of teachers, we carefully select instruments from the stock available to suit students requirements based on our in-depth knowledge and experience.

 We strongly discourage young siblings under the age of 5, or dogs, to come to the appointment.
 Our venue is not a suitable place for babies, toddlers or very young children; the studio is limited in space and damage can easily occur to valuable instruments.

-If after the 4 weeks trial period I am not happy with the instrument what can I do?
+If after the four week trial period I am not happy with the instrument what can I do?

 Depending upon stock available we may be able to invite you back to chose from a further selection.
 This may not be possible however, and in this circumstance we would suggest that you either keep the instrument selected or return it to us and go back on the waiting list.
 We are only able to offer this review on one occasion, and it is important that you take your time making your decision in the first instance.

 Where do I go for my required annual instrument service?

 Our on-site luthier Marco Matathia is available to service your instrument by appointment, and is on site on Mondays, Tuesdays and Saturdays from 0900-16000.
 If you are not based locally to Hitchin you will be given the name and address of an approved luthier/repairer local to you.

 In the event of my instrument needing repair or maintenance can Benslow Music Instrument Loan Scheme advise me where to go?